-Luckily, Americans living in Germany don’t have to proceed double taxation, thanks these rules:
+Luckily, Americans living in Germany don’t have to pay taxes twice, thanks to these rules:

-Foreign Tax Credit – This credit allows US citizens to lower tax obligation on the remaining income by certain amounts paid to a foreign government.
+Foreign Tax Credit – This credit allows US citizens to lower tax obligations on the remaining income by certain amounts paid to a foreign government.

-Consequently, if US citizens move or are already living in Germany, they should learn about these exclusions to pay lower taxes.
-In that case, talking to the tax advisor is the best solution, you could find a professional for foreign tax law also in Germany, check this website and see the availability of the competent person.
+Consequently, if US citizens move or already live in Germany, they should learn about these exclusions to pay lower taxes.
+In that case, talking to the tax advisor is the best solution.
+You could find a professional for foreign tax law also in Germany.

-In this post, we will separate taxes for all individuals in Germany VS US and taxes for business&self-employed people.
+We will separate taxes for all individuals in Germany vs. the US and taxes for business & self-employed people.

 As we know, all employees pay income tax, and it’s by far the most important tax for employees in Germany.
 Income taxes are deducted from your gross monthly paycheck automatically by the employer, so you don’t have to deal with this.

-At the end of the year, you can claim some amount back by submitting a tax return, check more here.
-The income tax rate in Germany is generally between 14% and 45% of the own income, the rate is increasing with the increase in earnings.
+At the end of the year, you can claim some amount back by submitting a tax return.
+The income tax rate in Germany is generally between 14% and 45% of the own income.
+The rate is increasing with the increase in earnings.

 Income taxation in Germany follows the “linear-progressive tariff” rule and can be a little complicated if you want to calculate the owned amount yourself.
 But luckily for US citizens, the German income tax system is similar to the American.